webrecorder/pywb/docs/manual/migrating-cdx.rst

   wb-manager cdx-convert <dir-of-cdx-files>

 The converter will read the CDX files and create a corresponding .cdxj file for every cdx file.
 Since the conversion happens on the .cdx itself, it does not require reindexing the source WARC/ARC files and can happen fairly quickly.
-These files are guaranteed should work with pywb.
+The converted CDXJ are guaranteed to be in the right format to work with pywb.